Baby & Toddler Sleep Survival Guide (What Actually Helped Us Get Through It)

 But here's a huge tip: how a baby falls asleep is usually how they expect to go back to sleep.
 So if they’re always rocked or fed to sleep, they’ll look for that again between sleep cycles.
 Try to avoid this if you can.

-One thing that made a big difference for us in minimizing wake-ups—especially with my youngest—was making sure he was getting enough calories during the day.
+Another VERY important thing is making sure your baby is getting enough calories during the day.
 When babies are underfed during the day, they make up for it overnight.
 And reverse cycling is NOT something you want to be dealing with.

 4. Consistency matters more than perfection